ATh0m/diki.safariextension/README.md

 **Everything what you need to do is double click specific word.
-You can alse select that word and double press `d` key**
+You can also select that word and double press `d` key.
+To close diki.pl window just click somewhere else**